Pathword/Ez_Controller_Public/README.md

 Known Issues:

 -step responses that settle to 0 don't return proper settling times, makes sense because (Ts) band is derived from +-2% of steady state value.
-Could make it as a function of peak values, double check with Dr. A/L. Current workaround is editing timeresp.py in controls site-package.
+Defaults to max time defined.

 -GUI will not display fully on windows machines with scaling != 100%.
-Settings -> Dispay -> Scale and Layout -> Change the size of text, apps, and other items.
+Fix: Settings -> Dispay -> Scale and Layout -> Change the size of text, apps, and other items.

 ---